60 Victoria Embankment, EC4

-The School for Boys was founded in the 19th century but the original bequest (by the City’s Town Clerk, John Carpenter) which resulted in its existence dates back to 1442.
-The arrangement was formalised in 1834 and the school’s first location, a Gothic building by James Bunstone Bunning in Milk Street, hosted 400 pupils.
+The City of London School in its present form was founded in the 19th century.
+Its ultimate origins are far more ancient, beginning with a bequest of 1442 (by the City’s Town Clerk, John Carpenter) which was used to fund education for boys in the City.
+The arrangement was placed on a more formal, structured footing in 1834 and the school’s first location, a Gothic building by James Bunstone Bunning in Milk Street, hosted 400 pupils.
 Uniquely for the time, it included boys of non-Church of England confessions.
 The school was also innovative in its emphasis on scientific and even commercial subjects.

 As the School grew, it required ampler accommodations and the building on Victoria Embankment is the result.
 The latest move came in 1986, to a new facility just half a kilometre to the east, also on the river.
 In 1991, the buildings was ‘restored’ and included in the huge development that houses JP Morgan.
 It is now used as a conference and events centre for that bank.